g-mero/esday/docs/plugins/isoWeek.md

 For example, in 2022 Jan 1 was a Saturday.
 Because of this, the first ISO week of the year 2022 starts on Monday Jan 3 and Jan 1 belongs to ISO week year 2021 (ISO week 52).

-IsoWeek can be used together with the Utc plugin too.
+IsoWeek can also be used together with the Utc plugin.

 ## Method signatures
 ```typescript